Gyanreyer/yeti-js/README.md

 String indicating the directory that bundled JavaScript assets should be written to relative to the site's root.
 Defaults to `"/js"`.

-For example, setting `"/scripts"` as the JS output directory means that the `default` JavaScript bundle will be served from `https://my-url.com/scripts/default.js`.
+For example, setting `"/scripts"` as the JS output directory means that the `global` JavaScript bundle will be served from `https://my-url.com/scripts/global.js`.

 Note that leading and trailing slashes are optional.